-Yes, most drones – even drones for beginners – now come with cameras as a standard feature.
+The best starter drones – now come with cameras as a standard feature.
 This camera is usually controlled with a seperate app on a mobile device, but some drones (like the Altair Aerial Outlaw) let you take pictures and video with a button on the controller itself.

 What is an FPV camera?